nbpayne/dp-nickpayne/musicians-packages.md

 {% endcapture %}

 {% capture musicVideoPremium %}
+Complete production of a professional music video.
+Includes brainstorming a great idea, pre-production, shooting and post.
+We go all out to make something truly great here and allow for scenes shot in three different locations.

 - Music video shot in 3 locations
 - 10 minute Behind The Scenes interview video about the song and the making of the music video
 - 12 reels to support the promotion of your video for three months